Small but experienced

 Lorna brings valuable experience to the team at SCEL from previous employment within Social Work Department, the National Health Service and the Scottish Children’s Reporter’s Administration.
 Lorna also spent five years working in schools as Classroom Assistant and Clerical Assistant.
 She gained invaluable experience whilst in school, organising all the school outings and events.
 She was also a Children’s Panel member for 10 years.

-Anne Munro joined SCEL in August 2017 to take up the seconded post of Lead Specialist responsible for the Excellence in Headship programme.
-Prior to working with SCEL, Anne was appointed to the post of Head Teacher of Bellshill Academy, in January 2010.
-Anne trained as a Modern Studies teacher and held senior leadership posts in three schools prior to becoming Head Teacher.
+Annette Beaton joined SCEL in May 2018 to take up the post of Lead Specialist with responsibility for system leadership which includes the Leading Systems Change programme and the second system leadership programme to be introduced, Evolving Systems Thinking.
+Prior to working with SCEL, Annette was appointed to the post of Head Teacher of Crieff Primary School in 2012 as her second Headship, the first being the Royal School of Dunkeld.
+Annette trained as a Primary Teacher, as a Teacher of the Deaf and held leadership posts in two local Authorities prior to becoming Head Teacher.

 In recent years Annette’s work has had a particular focus on Social Justice Leadership and how inclusive practice in schools is critical to improve attainment and achievement for young people experiencing social and economic disadvantage.

 Annette participated in the first SCEL Fellowship programme during her second headship.
 Her area of enquiry throughout the SCEL Fellowship programme, alongside its particular focus on developing outstanding head teachers as system leaders, contributing to school improvement within, and beyond schools in the wider context of Scottish education, was on developing high quality leadership in Inclusive Practice.